SCIENCE OF DEEP WATER RUNNING

 [Hydrotherapy] enables the stimulation of metabolic and neuromuscular systems, followed by their corresponding physiological adaptations allowing both to maintain and improve athletic performance.
 Hydrotherapy can also play a beneficial role in an athlete’s recovery, helping to prevent as well as treat muscle damage and soreness following exercise. – source

 Deep water running (DWR) is an ideal exercise alternative to swimming or cycling for the injured soldier on a non-weight bearing profile because of the similar mechanics to land-based running.
 Unlike swimming or cycling, there is evidence that run performance can be maintained or improved with DWR.
-DWR also offers a good alternative form ofexercise to prevent injuries occurring from excessive land weight bearing exercise. – source
+DWR also offers a good alternative form of exercise to prevent injuries occurring from excessive land weight bearing exercise. – source

 While this study was conducted with military personnel, it really speaks to the benefits of deep water running for anyone.
-“Deep Water Running (DWR) is an ideal exercise alternative to swimming or cycling for the injured soldier on a non-weight beartng profile because of the similar mechanics to land-based running.
+“Deep Water Running (DWR) is an ideal exercise alternative to swimming or cycling for the injured soldier on a non-weight bearing profile because of the similar mechanics to land-based running.
 Unlike swimming or cycling, there is evidence that run performance can be maintained or improved with DWR.
 DWR also offers a good alternative form of exercise to prevent injuries occurring from excessive land weight bearing exercise.” – source

 Injury Prevention